Nalipp/Stat-su/README.md

   xadd to TimeSlipItem
   - xcreated (convert to date)

-  /-- current

   post last updated time and add to TimeSlip Item
   - xtests
   - xupdated (on TimeSlip ui with seed data)
-  - update when posting to TimeSlip
+  - xupdate when posting to TimeSlip

-  move completed and updated to right of TimeSlipItem component

   /-- current